-If you need help choosing a doctor who is right for you, call the Customer Service number on the back of your Member Identification Card.
+If you need details about a Provider's license or training, or help choosing a doctor who is right for you, call the Customer Service number on the back of your Member Identification Card.
 TTY/TDD services also are available by dialing 711.
-A special operator will get in touch with the Administrator to help with your needs.
+A special operator will get in touch with us to help with your needs.